vahidmohammadisan/events-nft/README.md

 3. Event Participation

-    Eventf allows users to participate in events they've subscribed to.
+    Evenft allows users to participate in events they've subscribed to.

 4. NFT Creation